ron-wolf/fastcat/README.md

 ## The Pitch

-Yes, it's really faster than `cat`. `ac` also has slightly nicer help, and it can optionally strip ANSI escape codes.
+Yes, it's really faster than `cat`. `ac` also has slightly nicer help, and it can strip ANSI escape codes.

 ### Benchmarks